GreatLakesEnergy/sesh-dash-beta/README.md

 * Install requirement defined in requirements.txt > pip install -r requirements.txt.
 * Get the UI components with bower ./manage.py bower install
 * You'll need to configure paramters for the APIs.
 Modify  settings_local.ini to put in your api keys and databse settings.

+### Getting Data ###
+* The system requires data to be coming in from the API's this happens asynchronously with celery.
+T
-* Start cellary with this command to start getting data  form your sources.  celery --app=sesh.celery:app worker --loglevel-INFO
+* Start cellary with this command to start getting data  form your sources.  celery --app=sesh.celery:app worker --loglevel-INFO --beat

 ### API locations ###
 * enphase: https://developer.enphase.com/